kyma-project/website/src/blog-posts/11-release-notes-06.md

 ![](./assets/document-references.png)

 In short, there was a simple but not very useful text reference to other documents.
 This was due to the fact that we couldn't support linking of documents on GitHub and `kyma-project.io` at the same time.
 We decided, however, to give the website documentation a priority and treat Markdown files on GitHub only as document sources.
-As for the documentation in the Console, linking between the documents allows you to stay on the Console without being redirected to the website's Docs.
+As for the documentation in the Console, linking between the documents allows you to stay in the Console without being redirected to the website's Docs.

 As a follow-up to this new improvement, we also added:

 - [Guidelines](https://github.com/kyma-project/community/blob/master/guidelines/content-guidelines/links-in-docs.md) for all contributors on how to add links to documents under `kyma/docs`.

 - The **chain icon** on `kyma-project.io` that allows you to remember the link to a given document section easier.
-Now, when you hover the cursor over any heading in the documentation, you can see this icon.
+When you hover the cursor over any heading in the documentation, you can now see this icon.
 Once you click it, the address bar in the browser gets updated with the direct link to a given section.

 ![](./assets/linking.png)